* WINNER *

 - Food Regulation in Canada

 - Animal Health, World Trade, and Food Safety (OIE)

-Click here to obtain a sample listing of the module titles for the courses.
+Click here to obtain a Schedule of Courses by Semester.

 Courses may be taken individually for those who need information about a specific subject area or as part of our Certificate Program for those seeking continuing education credits such as attorneys or dieticians.
-Any four (4) international food law courses may be taken in any sequence to satisfy the requirements for a Certificate from Michigan State University indicating your successful completion of our International Food Law Distance Education Certificate Program.
+Any combination of international food law courses may be taken in any sequence to satisfy the requirements for twelve (12) credits for a Certificate from Michigan State University indicating your successful completion of our International Food Law Distance Education Certificate Program.

 For those who may be unfamiliar with Internet courses, these courses are taught using a variety of web-based distance education tools.
 We have the technical support and expertise of the MSU Virtual University to help us with any computer related problems.
-Additionally, the courses utilize automated scoring of online tests and online student course evaluation surveys (SIRS) will be used to evaluate the course and the instructors.
 Some of the other Internet-based resources used in these courses include hyperlinks to important sources of information such as web sites with online journals and listserv web sites with automated email updates.

-Here is a list of FREQUENTLY ASKED QUESTIONS about the program: FAQ
+Here is a list of FREQUENTLY ASKED QUESTIONS about the program: FREQUENTLY ASKED QUESTIONS (FAQ)

 The brochure for the Certificate Program is available here.